Zastinian/HedystiaDocs/docs/plugins/swagger.md

 ## Subscription Routes

-WebSocket subscription routes also appear in the spec:
+WebSocket and subscription routes appear in the OpenAPI spec using vendor extensions instead of pretending they are standard HTTP verbs:

+- `x-hedystia-websocket` for `.ws()` routes
+- `x-hedystia-subscription` for `.subscription()` routes

 ```ts twoslash
 // @noErrors